Naming ceremony: Islam

-In Islam, the baby is named on the seventh day by the mother and father who make a decision together on what the child should be called.
+In Islam, the baby is named on the seventh day by the mother and father who select the name together.
 They choose an appropriate name, with a positive meaning.
 Aqiqah takes place on the seventh day also, this is a celebration which involves the slaughter of sheep.
 Sheep are sacrificed and the meat is distributed to relatives and neighbours and given to the poor.
-If the father does not have enough funds, he may do it anytime in the future as long as it is done in general.
+If the father does not have enough funds, he may do it anytime in future as long as it is done in general.

-In Turkish traditions, the paternal grandfather whispers adhan (call to prayer) into the right ear of the baby and afterward repeats or tells the chosen name of the newborn baby three times.
+In Turkish traditions, the paternal grandfather whispers the adhan (call to prayer) into the right ear of the baby, and afterward repeats or tells the chosen name of the newborn baby three times.

 Judaism

-In the Jewish tradition, baby boys are named at a brit milah on the eighth day after their birth.
+In Jewish tradition, baby boys are named at a brit milah on the eighth day after their birth.
 Girls are named within the first two weeks.
 Common Ashkenazi custom maintains that girls should be named when the father is called up to the Torah on a Torah reading day closest or close to when the girl is born, although practice often has baby girls named at the Torah reading on the first Shabbat following birth.
 A resurgence in recent generations of the less popular simchat bat ceremony for naming baby girls has recently taken hold in many modern Orthodox Ashkenazi communities.

 Wicca

-In Wiccan religion, at the initiation (or dedication) ritual, initiates take a Wiccan Name (Craft Name).
-This name is not used in public, but only among other Wiccans in religious gatherings.
-Some Wiccan authors use their Wiccan name on their books, such as Silver RavenWolf.
+In the Wiccan religion, at the initiation ritual, initiates adopt a Wiccan name, often referred to as a Craft name.
 For a Wiccan, taking a Wiccan name symbolizes a rebirth.
+This name is not generally used in public, but only among other Wiccans in religious gatherings.
+Some Wiccans do use their Craft name in public contexts like books, such as author Silver RavenWolf.